TheLancashireman/davros/davroska/README.md

 ### Booting davroska:

 From main(): call dv_startos(0).
-Getting to main() involves setting up the CPU, caches, page tables and everyhting else and is your problem, not mine.
+Getting to main() involves setting up the CPU, caches, page tables and everything else is your problem, not mine.
 Though you might find some help in the various demos....

 dv_startos() calls various callout functions that you supply: